Magna Steyr: MILA Coupic

 The sixth concept car in the Mila family, the Mila Coupic, combines three vehicle concepts in one: a SUV coupé which can be transformed into a pick-up or a convertible.
-It was presented at the Geneva Motor Show 2012.
+It was presented at the 2012 Geneva Motor Show.

 MILA Blue

-MILA Blue is a natural-gas powered lightweight concept vehicle with emissions of of less than 49 g/km.
-The car achieves a weight saving of 300 kg compared to typical current A-segment vehicles powered by CNG.
+The MILA Blue is a natural-gas powered lightweight concept vehicle with emissions of of less than 49 g/km.
+The car achieves a weight savings of 300 kg compared to typical current A-segment vehicles powered by CNG.